graham/v8-multi-future-example/README.md

 }
 ```

-I'm assuming I will now have a v8::Promise, in a pending state, and a HashMap with the v8::PromiseResolver in it.
+I'm assuming I will now have a `v8::Promise`, in a pending state, and a `HashMap` with the `v8::PromiseResolver` in it.
 If I do nothing, that promise should never resolve.

 To be clear, there are now 2 promises, the top level promise created by `doit` and a inner promise created by `resolve_later()`.